Chowanoc War: Background

 In 1662, the first permanent English settlers occupied the area north of Albemarle County, which became a part of the Province of Carolina.
-The Chowanoc Native Americans were living in northern Ablemarle County, on their ancestral home on the Meherrin River; in the county, the Chowanoc, Pasquotank, Poteskeet, and Yeopim had a combined population of 200.
+The Chowanoc Native Americans were living in northern Albemarle County, on their ancestral home on the Meherrin River and Chowan Rivers; in the county, the Chowanoc, Pasquotank, Poteskeet, and Yeopim had a combined population of 200.
 The population was strong enough to have turned the English settlers away, but the two groups made a peace treaty in 1663.
 In 1670, Peter Jenkins was promoted lieutenant colonel of the Albemarle colony's army.
-Around 1675, the other Native Americans living in the region convinced the Chowanoc to attack the English, as the English were attacking the Natives in the area.
-The English in Ablemarle County hadn't experienced violence since possibly 1666.